hikchoi/cerebrarium/vault/cerebrarium.language.english.vocab.md

 - Pageantry
     - elaborate display or ceremony.

+- Minutiae
+    - Minor detail
+    - _Don't get bogged down with the minutiae of everyday life._

 ## I have a vague idea of what it means but it's not fully registered in my brain.